Pella, Iowa: Arts and culture

 Pella is home to a number of local events and architectural sites.

 The Vermeer Mill is a fully functional 1850s-style windmill, reaching 134 ft high.
 The Vermeer Mill grinds wheat into flour using only wind power and is the tallest working windmill in the United States.

 The Pella Opera House, built in 1900, was renovated in 1990 and is a popular entertainment destination, featuring stained-glass windows and ornate tin ceilings.
 A canal winds through nearby Molengracht Plaza, home to shops, restaurants, a hostelry, a movie theatre, and a full-size working drawbridge.
 On June 28, 2011, Sarah Palin visited the opera house for the premiere of The Undefeated, a documentary about her role in Alaska politics and rise to national attention.

 The annual Tulip Time Festival is a celebration of Pella's Dutch heritage.
 It features tulip gardens, performances, crafters, music, food, Dutch costumes, and daily parades.
 The festival is held for three days (Thursday, Friday, and Saturday) during the first weekend in May.
 A queen and court are selected from the two high schools in the town to represent Pella and advertise the Festival.
 During the 2010 Festival, a world record was set for the most people dancing in wooden shoes.
 Over 2,600 people danced for more than six minutes to set the new standard.

-Pella Dutch is a Dutch dialect spoken in Pella based on South Guelderish dialect.
+Pella Dutch is a dialect of the Dutch language and spoken in Pella.

 Education

 The Pella Community School District operates local public schools.

-Pella Christian Grade School(Pre-K through 8) and Pella Christian High School (9-12) serve students in Pella and the surrounding areas.
+Pella Christian Grade School (Pre-K through 8) and Pella Christian High School (9-12) serve students in Pella and the surrounding areas.

 In April 2011, Forbes rated Pella as third on its list of "The Best Schools For Your Real Estate Buck."
 Central College is located in Pella.